SEO vs Google Ads for Small Businesses (Honest Comparison)

 What Google Ads Really Costs UK Businesses

 Google Ads uses an auction model.
 You bid on keywords, and you pay each time someone clicks.
-The cost per click depends on how many other businesses are bidding on the same term.
+The cost per click varies wildly by industry and location.

 Here's what UK businesses are paying right now, based on DataForSEO keyword data from April 2026: